cjgunase/pandoc_resume/research_statement.md

 Introduction
 ------------
+Biology/Bioinformatics experience is essential as well as previous experience with web/database development.
+The applicant should have strong knowledge of Java and JavaScript (jQuery).
+Experience with Linux/Unix, scripting languages (Python), and relational databases.
 My research interest have been revolving around computational algorithm development, web application development, apply and devlop machine learning algorithms for constructuing gene regulatory networks using gene expression data.
 Biology has been in the forfront of computational revolution given the advent of methods to genereate large amount of data.
 This have give unpresidented access to the insigts of biological systems unlike in